devanshi14malhotra/ClinIQ-AI/readme.md

 5. If the best match falls below a similarity threshold, the system returns a no-match response instead of a low-confidence guess
 6. If a confident match is found, matched keywords are identified and highlighted in the returned answer, alongside a confidence label and any alternative matches

-## Dataset

-MedQuAD (Medical Question Answering Dataset), created by Asma Ben Abacha and Dina Demner-Fushman at the US National Library of Medicine, NIH.
-Originally 47,457 QA pairs collected from 12 NIH websites, covering 37 question types associated with diseases, drugs, and other medical entities.

-Citation: Ben Abacha, A., & Demner-Fushman, D. (2019).
-A Question-Entailment Approach to Question Answering.
-BMC Bioinformatics, 20(1), 511.

-License: CC BY 4.0

-After preprocessing (deduplication, null removal, short-answer filtering), the working dataset used in this project contains approximately 14,300 QA pairs.

 ## Tech stack